Preparing to buy your first home

 You already know buying a home is expensive, but even so, the actual numbers can be jarring.

-The size of your initial down payment depends on your loan type and the minimum your lender will require.
+How much money you need for a down payment depends on your loan type and the minimum your lender will require.

-With a conventional loan, the minimum is usually 5% of the purchase price — that means, if your home costs $400,000, you need at least $20,000 to get started.
+With a conventional loan, the minimum down payment is usually 5% of the purchase price — that means, if your home costs $400,000, you need at least $20,000 to get started.
 Some loans will allow you to put down as little as 3%, but that would still be $12,000.

 After the down payment, closing costs will be your most expensive upfront obligation.
 Among those costs might be mortgage discount points, appraisal or inspection fees, title searches and insurance, as well as fees for deed-recording and credit reports, surveys and associated taxes.